Ventriloquist (character): Arnold Wesker

 A meek, quiet man named Arnold Wesker (the first Ventriloquist) plans and executes his crimes through a dummy named Scarface, with the dress and persona of a 1920s gangster (complete with pinstripe suit, cigar, and Tommy gun).
 His name comes from the nickname of Al Capone, after whom Scarface is modeled.
 Born into a powerful organized crime family, Wesker develops dissociative identity disorder after seeing his mother assassinated by thugs from a rival family.
 Growing up, his only outlet is ventriloquism.

 Showcase '94 #8-9 establishes an alternate origin story: after a barroom brawl in which he kills someone during a violent release of his repressed anger, Wesker is sent to Blackgate Penitentiary.
 He is introduced to "Woody" — a dummy carved from the remains of the former Blackgate gallows by his cellmate Donnegan — who convinces him to escape and kill Donnegan in a fight which scars the dummy, thus resulting in the birth of Scarface.
-Wesker lets the Scarface personality do the dirty work, including robbery and murder.
-He is totally dominated by Scarface, who barks orders at him and degrades him with verbal (and even physical) abuse.
-Wesker is unable to enunciate the letter "B" in his words while throwing his voice and replaces them with the letter "G" instead (for example, Scarface often calls Batman and Robin "Gatman" and "Rogin").
+Wesker lets the Scarface alter do dirty work, including robbery and murder.
+He is totally dominated by Scarface, who commands and abuses him.

 In the 1995 Riddler story Riddler: The Riddle Factory, it is revealed that a gangster named "Scarface" Scarelli had once been active in Gotham City, though he had apparently died long before Batman's era.
 A supernatural aspect to Scarface was hinted at in Wesker's alternate origin story in Showcase '94 #8-9, when Wesker's cellmate creates the first Scarface dummy from pieces of wood from the remains of Blackgate Prison's gallows.
 Batman/Scarface: A Psychodrama (2001) reinforces this and shows the dummy to be indirectly responsible for two accidents while separated from Wesker (with at least one fatality).
 The dummy also retained his speech impediment while operated by a young boy and seemed to even show awareness of his name during this period.

 The Ventriloquist is one of many villains in the Batman's rogues gallery to be confined to Arkham Asylum when Batman apprehends him.
-One particularly memorable series of events concerning him took place during the Knightfall storyline, after Bane had destroyed Arkham and released its inmates.
-Unable to find Scarface, the Ventriloquist uses a sock puppet in his place for a short time (aptly named Socko).
-After an ill-fated team-up with fellow escapee Amygdala, he procures a number of other hand puppets to fill in for Scarface, including one of a police officer which he refers to as "Chief O'Hara".
-Later, when Wesker does indeed find Scarface, Scarface and Socko are set at odds until a standoff occurs and the dummy and the puppet both shoot each other, leaving Wesker unconscious and bleeding from two wounded hands.
+In Knightfall, Arkham is destroyed by Bane and the Ventriloquist is among the inmates who escape.
+Unable to find Scarface, the Ventriloquist briefly uses a sock puppet named Socko in his place.
+After an ill-fated team-up with Amygdala, he procures a number of other hand puppets to fill in for Scarface, including one of a police officer which he refers to as Chief O'Hara.
+Later, when Wesker finds Scarface, Scarface and Socko are set at odds until a standoff occurs and the dummy and the puppet both shoot each other, leaving Wesker unconscious and injured.